HyperLemons/simple-webui-colabs/README.md

 # fastest-stablediffusion-collab-webui
-Est. 5-8 minutes to load up everything (including 2nd launch after replacing with new options)
+Est. 5-8 minutes to load up everything (including 2nd launch after replacing with new options) Still need to time this, will update after

 As far as I can tell, this is faster than any other .ipynb for Google Colab, as it simply installs the webui as if your installing it on your pc with a few Python and Git commands.
 Set with anythingV3 model and vae, but can be changed to any by replacing the links.